Founding of the Japanese Professional Baseball League

 Sawamura and Kageura - Stars of the Inaugural Season

 The standout player of the inaugural season was Yomiuri pitcher Eiji Sawamura, who had gained national fame by pitching brilliantly against MLB stars including Babe Ruth during the 1934 Japan-US series.
-In the 1936 professional season, Sawamura posted a remarkable 0.81 ERA, overwhelming batters with his fastball and sharp drop curve.
-Meanwhile, Osaka Tigers' Osamu Kageura delivered a two-way performance with a .338 batting average and 1.69 ERA, a precursor to modern two-way players like Shohei Ohtani.
+In the autumn 1936 season Sawamura went 13-2 with a 1.05 ERA and threw the first no-hitter in Japanese professional baseball history against the Osaka Tigers in September; he then pitched three straight games in the December championship playoff to help clinch the inaugural title, and in the spring of 1937 posted an astonishing 24-4 record with a 0.81 ERA, overwhelming batters with his fastball and sharp drop curve.
+Meanwhile, Osaka Tigers' Osamu Kageura starred as a two-way player, a precursor to modern two-way stars like Shohei Ohtani.
 Other notable players included the Yomiuri's Shigeru Mizuhara, the Tigers' Kenjiro Matsuki, and the Senators' Hisanori Karita, all of whom became prominent figures in Japanese baseball.
 Most had transitioned from university or corporate baseball, making their move to professional baseball a significant decision at the time.

 Origins of the Parent Company Model